rsocket/rsocket/Protocol.md

 ### Lease Frame

-Lease frames must always use Stream ID 0 as they pertain to the Connection.
+Lease frames MUST always use Stream ID 0 as they pertain to the Connection.

+Lease frames MAY be sent by the client-side or server-side Responders and inform the Requester that it may send Requests for a period of time and how many it may send.

 Frame Contents